Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 A lot of the Demon Doors, actually.
-Three words: fucking Winter Lodge.
+Winter Lodge is a good example.
 When you walk in, it's a prettily lit, idyllic winter path, with a warm, inviting house at the end.
 Walk through the door and in a flash it turns to a ruin, with skeletons and torture devices strewn about the area, which is now lit in dull, stark colors.
 And there's a screeching metal sound when the flip happens, that isn't found anywhere else in the game.
-WOW FUCK YOU DEVELOPERS.

-Mourningwood isn't a particularly nice place either, filled the the souls and bodies of apparently hundreds of soldiers, and Logan sends anyone he doesn't like there because he doesn't expect them to survive.
+Mourningwood isn't a particularly nice place, filled the the souls and bodies of apparently hundreds of soldiers, and Logan sends anyone he doesn't like there because he doesn't expect them to survive.

-Silverpines is also pretty bad, dark, forbidding, suspicious, filled with balverines, sound familiar at all?
+Silverpines is also pretty bad, dark, forbidding, suspicious, and filled with balverines.

 The place is absolute Paranoia Fuel.
 If you're walking anywhere but in the town itself, it's perfectly reasonable to be walking slowly at all times, constantly turning the camera to view your surroundings with your rifle already in hand, ready to blow the balverines away at a distance the instant you spot them.
 And then they run at you.